 Daniel Hudson Burnham, an Architectural Chronology & Legacy in Photos

 Daniel Hudson Burnham was one of the pioneers in the skyscraper & Chicago-style movement.
 When his partner John Wellborn Root died in 1891, Burnham became the prime overseer of the planning of the 1893 World Columbian Exposition in Chicago, which entrenched the Beaux Arts Classical popularity in America almost to World War I. Burnham became preeminent city planner producing master plans for Chicago, Cleveland, San Francisco, Washington, D.C., & Manila in the Philippines.
 Burnham's landmark buildings which still stand include the Flatiron Building, New York, Santa Fe Building & Orchestra Hall, Chicago, & Union Station, Washington, DC.
 Burnham's firms were called Burnham & Root, D.H.
 Burnham & Co.
-(1893), Graham, Burnham, & Co (1912 after Burnham died) & Graham, Anderson, Probst & White (1917 to present - names of Burnham's apprentices).
-Since the record is often unclear as to whose hand originated which design, works by partners & apprentices of Burnhams are included.
+(1893), Graham, Burnham, & Co (1912 when Burnham died) & Graham, Anderson, Probst & White (1917 to present - names of Burnham's apprentices).
 Original images by Jim Steinhart trace Daniel Hudson Burnham's artistry & legacy.

 • Sept.
 4, 1846: Daniel Hudson Burnham born in Henderson, NY.